Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Crust

-The crust is the outer layer of the loaf that forms during baking, providing a flavorful, crispy contrast to the soft crumb inside.
+The crust is the outer layer of the loaf that forms during baking.

 A well-developed crust is typically deep golden-brown with a rich, caramelized flavor, and beautiful blistering.